RDBTekk/MQTT-S7-Connector---Home-Assistant-Addon-Erw/mqtt-s7-connector/README.md

 This project integrates [mqtt-s7-connector developed by Tim Roemisch](https://github.com/timroemisch/mqtt-s7-connector) as an add-on for Home Assistant.

 The [DOCS.md](./DOCS.md) file will contain everything you need to know to make the addon work with your Home Assistant installation and your Siemens PLC.
-It now also covers the built-in configuration web UI that is available directly through Home Assistant ingress.
+It now also covers the built-in configuration web UI that is available directly through Home Assistant ingress, inklusive einer Live-Ansicht aller in der Konfiguration verwendeten SPS-Adressen.

 ## Credits